danishkhawar/Cafe-Management-System/README.md

 5- the name of save, reset, find and exit buttons should be same as frmDeals.

-It is strongly recomended to follow the sample form(frmDeals) for CRUD
+It is strongly recomended to follow the sample form(frmDeals) to automdate the CRUD